-Subject to certain exceptions, the Sponsor and certain parties who held stock and/or equity awards in Legacy Aurora prior to the Merger (the "Lock-Up Parties") are contractually restricted from selling or transferring any of their shares of Aurora common stock (the "Lock-Up Shares") for certain periods of time.
-Under the Lockup Agreements we entered into in connection with the Merger (the "Lockup Agreements"), such lock-up restrictions began at the Closing and end in tranches of 25% of the Lock-Up Parties' Lock-Up Shares at each of (i) November 3, 2022, (ii) November 3, 2023, (iii) November 3, 2024 and (iv) November 3, 2025.
-Notwithstanding the foregoing, (i) each of the Aurora Founders may sell Registrable Securities (as defined in the Amended and Restated Registration Rights Agreement entered into in connection with the Merger (the "Registration Rights Agreement") up to an amount of \$25 million each and (ii) if, after Closing, Aurora completes a transaction that results in a change of control, the Lock-Up Parties' Lock-Up Shares are released from restriction immediately prior to such change of control.
-Under the Sponsor Agreement dated July 14, 2021, the Sponsor's Lock-Up Shares are subject to the same releases as the Lock-Up Parties' Lock-Up Shares, except the Sponsor's Lock-Up Shares do not contain the right to sell Registrable Securities held by the Aurora Founders, as described in the previous sentence.
+Subject to certain exceptions, the Sponsor and certain parties who held stock and/or equity awards in Legacy Aurora prior to the Merger (the "Lock-Up Parties") are contractually restricted from selling or transferring any of their shares of Aurora common stock (the "Lock-up Shares") for certain periods of time.
+Under the Lockup Agreements we entered into in connection with the Merger (the "Lockup Agreements"), such lock-up restrictions began at the closing of the Merger (the "Closing") and end in tranches of 25% of the Lock-Up Parties' Lock-up Shares at each of (i) November 3, 2022, (ii) November 3, 2023, (iii) November 3, 2024 and (iv) November 3, 2025.
+Notwithstanding the foregoing, (i) each of Mr. Urmson, Mr. Anderson and Mr. Bagnell (collectively, the "Aurora Founders") may sell Registrable Securities (as defined in the Amended and Restated Registration Rights Agreement entered into in connection with the Merger) up to an amount of \$25 million each and (ii) if, after Closing, Aurora completes a transaction that results in a change of control, the Lock-Up Parties' Lock-up Shares are released from restriction immediately prior to such change of control.
+Under the Sponsor Agreement dated July 14, 2021, the Sponsor's Lock-up Shares are subject to the same releases as the Lock-Up Parties' Lock-up Shares, except the Sponsor's Lock-up Shares do not contain the right to sell Registrable Securities held by the Aurora Founders, as described in the previous sentence.